yoctoalex/eap-lb-lab/README.rst

 A newly created pool with the two endpoints will appear on the list.

-5. Configure Load Balanced Record
+5. Configure the Load Balanced Record
 ************************************************************************

-After creating all the required components (IP endpoints, Pool and Monitor), we can create a DNS Load Balancer record with its proximity rule, which will be used to create advanced geo-proximity load and will be protected by F5 Essential App Protect.
+After creating all of the required DNS Load Balancing elements (IP endpoints, Pool and Monitor), we can create a DNS Load Balancer record with its proximity rule, which will be used to create advanced geo-proximity based routing and will be protected by the F5 Essential App Protect.

 `a)` Go to the **Load balanced records** tab and then click **Create**.

 .. figure:: _figures/3_19.png

-`b)` First, fill in LBR name as "auction", host as "auction", select "A" as "Resource Record Type" and set a proximity rule ("Anywhere" -> "auction-pool" pool) to direct requests from anywhere to the pool we created earlier with two added endpoints.
+`b)` First, fill in LBR name as "auction", host as "auction", select "A" as "Resource Record Type" and set a proximity rule ("Anywhere" -> "auction-pool" pool) to direct requests from anywhere to the pool with two endpoints that we created earlier.
 Set score of the proximity rule to be "1".
 This will define the priority of the rule in case if some more are added.

-Click **Add Rule**, then check **Enabled** tick and **Save** the record.
+Click **Add Rule**, then check **Enabled**  and **Save** the record.

 .. figure:: _figures/3_20.png